-The law prohibits Congebed from financing political campaigns.
-We cannot use the funds and Congenec's resources to contribute to the campaign of a political party.
-Although we can contribute to a political campaign on our own behalf, we must never do so with the intention or hope that Congebec will obtain or retain an advantage in exchange.
+The law prohibits CONGEBEC from financing political campaigns.
+We cannot use the funds and CONGEBEC's resources to contribute to the campaign of a political party.
+Although we can contribute to a political campaign on our own behalf, we must never do so with the intention or hope that CONGEBEC will obtain or retain an advantage in exchange.

-2.13 Personal Relationships Between Employees
+2.14 Personal Relationships Between Employees

-Since Personal Relationships are likely to lead to conflict of interests, whether real, potential or perceived, we cannot participate, if we are entrusted with supervisory duties, in the hiring process or promotion of an individual with whom we share a Personal relationship or be such an individual's immediate superior.
-Personal Relationships between EMPLOYEES must not interfer with the exercise of their functions. nor give rise to preferential treatment or a lack of objectivity.
+Since PERSONAL RELATIONSHIPS are likely to lead to conflict of interests, whether real, potential or perceived, we cannot participate, if we are entrusted with supervisory duties, in the hiring process or promotion of an individual with whom we share a PERSONAL RELATIONSHIP or be such an individual's immediate superior.
+PERSONAL RELATIONSHIPS between EMPLOYEES must not interfere with the exercise of their functions, nor give rise to preferential treatment or a lack of objectivity.

-Congebec does not prohibit the employment of individuals who share a Personal Relationship, including members of a same family.
+CONGEBEC does not prohibit the employment of individuals who share a PERSONAL RELATIONSHIP, including members of a same family.
 Employment decisions in relation to such individuals must, however, be based on the same criteria as those that apply to any other person.
-Congebec reserves the right to assign EMPLOYEES to a position deemed appropriate to reduce or mitigate the risks of a conflict of interest, favoritism or lack of objectivity.
+CONGEBEC reserves the right to assign EMPLOYEES to a position deemed appropriate to reduce or mitigate the risks of a conflict of interest, favoritism or lack of objectivity.

-If a Personal relationship develops between an Employee and his/her immediate superior, both parties must promptly report the situation to the superior's own superior.
+If a PERSONAL RELATIONSHIP develops between an EMPLOYEE and their immediate superior, both parties must promptly report the situation to the superior's own superior.

-Congebec will take fair and equitable measures, which may include modifying the existing reporting relationship of two colleagues who are part of the same family or who maintain a Personal relationship.
+CONGEBEC will take fair and equitable measures, which may include modifying the existing reporting relationship of two colleagues who are part of the same family or who maintain a PERSONAL RELATIONSHIP.

-2.14 Insider Trading
+2.15 Insider Trading

-We must not conduct trading on the securities of a business who is a client, a supplier or a competitor of Congebec, unless these titles are traded on the market, whether the investment is made under terms and conditions generally available to investors, and that we have not used any privileged information.
-"Priviliged information" means any important information about a company whose securities are listed on a stock exchange, which has not yet been known to the public and to which we had access due to the functions we perform for Congebec.
+We must not conduct trading on the securities of a business who is a client, a supplier or a competitor of CONGEBEC, unless these titles are traded on the market, whether the investment is made under terms and conditions generally available to investors, and that we have not used any privileged information.
+"Privileged information" means any important information about a company whose securities are listed on a stock exchange, which has not yet been known to the public and to which we had access due to the functions we perform for CONGEBEC.